 There is a huge amount of projected growth in the African economy over the next five years.
-In order to drive financial inclusion alongside that growth, experts say big improvements need to be made to the security and resilience of the continent’s financial technologies and infrastructure.
-The CyLab-Africa initiative, a collaboration between Carnegie Mellon University’s CyLab Security and Privacy Institute and CMU-Africa, aims to improve the cybersecurity of financial systems in Africa and other emerging economies.
+In order to drive digital inclusion alongside that growth, experts say big improvements need to be made to the security and resilience of the continent’s financial technologies and infrastructure.
+The CyLab-Africa initiative, a collaboration between Carnegie Mellon University’s CyLab Security and Privacy Institute and CMU-Africa, aims to improve the cybersecurity of digital systems in Africa and other emerging economies.

 Thrust 1: Assess the current cybersecurity landscape among African fintechs and users.
 In this thrust, we will conduct surveys among African fintech operators to better understand the cyber-readiness and investment landscape in cybersecurity within the financial sector.
 Learn more about the survey.

 Thrust 2: Evaluate digital identity infrastructure (MOSIP) for identity management.
 The purpose of this thrust is to build a test deployment of the MOSIP identity management platform at CMU-Africa.

 Thrust 3: Develop open-source infrastructure for threat intelligence sharing and diagnosis.
 Our goal in this thrust is to design open-source tools for enabling network operators (e.g., of digital identity systems like MOSIP) to outsource the detection of malicious activity to trained professionals.

 Thrust 4: Design training program for cybersecurity workforce development.
 This thrust will build upon CMU’s efforts surrounding picoCTF, a capture-the-flag remote learning activity for teaching cybersecurity skills to students of all ages.
 In particular, we will focus on targeting female participants who may not already be in cybersecurity-related roles.

 Thrust 5: Support all thrusts with community building and development efforts.
 The goal of thrust 5 is to support all preceding thrusts through the form of continuous community building and development activities.